Testing API¶

 Sphinx provides utility functions and pytest fixtures to make it easier to write test suites that build multiple Sphinx documentation projects.

-Using pytest plugin¶
+Using the pytest plugin¶

 To use pytest helpers that are provided by sphinx.testing, add the